Pliner/EasyGelf/README.md

 ========
 Goals: to support up to date version of Gelf and provide reliable integration with popular .Net logging libraries.

-Here is a list of supported statuses of popular .net logging library: log4net and NLog.
+Now log4net and NLog are supported.

 ## Usage(log4net)